Career Planning & Strategies Course (BA 297A) and Wall Street Boot Camp

 - The program requires a full semester commitment for certification, and it is offered in both the fall and spring

 - Sessions are held every Friday at 2:30pm in the Business Building.
 Each session lasts 90 minutes

 - ELIGIBILITY - freshmen, sophomores, or juniors who exhibit academic strength, leadership, and relevant experience indicating the potential for success in the industry

 - Sessions cover various career paths in the field including, but not limited to, sales and trading, investment banking, and private wealth

 - Students are instructed and evaluated on resume, interview, communication, and networking skills.
 Homework will be assigned, and must be completed prior to the following session

 - Participants are evaluated on their self-awareness and knowledge of the industry at the end of the program in a mock Wall Street interview conducted by the officers of the Nittany Lion Fund

 - Each student who successfully completes the program receives an embossed certificate, access to the mentoring list, and a personal endorsement from Robin Stevens and Randy Woolridge

 HOW TO APPLY

-- Application for Spring 2015 Wall Street Boot Camp is now open.
-Applications must be submitted by December 2, 2014.
+- Application for Fall 2015 Wall Street Boot Camp is now open.
+Applications must be submitted by April 3, 2015.
 Only freshman, sophomores and juniors are eligible.
 To apply, please visit this page.